robertwidfen/emoji-keyboard/README.md

 Keymap matches the one of your system automatically.

 The recent list opens with <kbd>Caps Lock</kbd> and shows a list of recent Emojis sorted on opening by their *score*.
 Inserting an Emoji increments its *score* and decrement other's.
+The recent list opens with <kbd>⇪ Caps Lock</kbd> and shows a list of recent Emojis sorted on opening by their *score*.
+Inserting an Emoji increments its *score* and decrement other's.
 A *score* ≥ 100 makes it a favorite that'll stay in the list.
 Emojis can be removed and marked as favorites with a right click or <kbd>⇧ Shift</kbd> when in the recent tab.
+To reorder or modify the recent list items directly, exit the app and edit the *config.json* in a text editor.

 To exit completely, do a right click on the tray icon and choose Exit.